tldr-pages/tldr/osx/lsof.md

 # lsof

-> Lists open files and the correspondig processes
+> Lists open files and the corresponding processes

 - find the processes that have a given file open